OctaForge/libcubescript/README.md

 ninja all
 ~~~

-Link the `libcubescript` library together with your application and everything
-should just work.
-It also builds the REPL by default.

-For the REPL (when not disabled with `-Drepl=disabled`) you have a choice of
-two line editing libraries - either the `readline` library (which is always
-disabled by default, so you need to enable it manually) or the `linenoise`
+Refer to Meson's manual for how to customize whether you want a shared or
+static library and so on.
+By default, you will get a shared library plus
+a REPL (interactive interpreter).
+The REPL also serves as an example of
+how to use the API.

+If you don't want the REPL, use `-Drepl=disabled`.
+When compiled, it can
+have support for line editing and command history.
+This is provided either
+through `linenoise` (which is a minimal single-file line editing library
+bundled with the project, and is the default) or through `readline` (a
-library (bundled and enabled by default).
-There is also a fallback without
+popular line editing library on many Unix-like systems).
+There is also
-any line editing, used when you disable both (but then there is no line
+a fallback for when you disable both (but then you lose line editing and
-editing or history).
+command history in the interpreter).

 The version of `linenoise` bundled with the project is `cpp-linenoise`, available
 at https://github.com/yhirose/cpp-linenoise.
 Our version is modified, so that
 it builds cleanly with our flags, and so that it supports the "hints" feature
 available in original `linenoise`.
 Other than the modifications, it is baseed
-on upstream git revision a927043cdd5bfe203560802e56a7e7ed43156ed3.
+on upstream git revision `a927043cdd5bfe203560802e56a7e7ed43156ed3`.

-## Licensing

-See COPYING.md for licensing information.